 Educators as Social Networked Learners This fall, I am getting the opportunity to design and teach a graduate course for Boise State University’s Education Technology Program entitled, Social Networked Learning.
 The majority of students in the program are K-12 in-service teachers who are seeking ways to enhance their teaching with integrated and emerging technologies.
+I am so excited about what students are producing for this course and in terms of meeting this goal that I wanted to share information about the course, a sampling of course activities, and example student work.
 Course Description This course explores collaborative and emergent pedagogies, tools, and theory related to the use of social networks in learning environments.
 The ideas, content, and exercises presented in this course are driven by two basic tenets: Today’s personal, social, political, economic worlds are all affected by digital media and networked publics.
 Learning Goals

 MOOCs: A view from the digital trenches By Kevin Werbach On April 15, 2013 The Wharton School of the University of Pennsylvania, where I’m a professor, is among the world’s oldest, largest, and best business schools, with 11 academic departments, 20 research centers, 230 standing faculty, and an endowment nearing $1 billion.
 With all those resource, it has produced 92,000 living alumni.
 Now consider this: Over the past eight months, in two sessions of a course, I myself taught more than 140,000 people from 150 countries.
 If you’re interested in higher education, you’ve probably heard spectacular reports and wild predictions about MOOCs.
 The first session of my course on gamification, the application of digital game design techniques to business, had some of the highest rates of engagement and completion of any offering on the Coursera MOOC platform.
 What’s more, I’m still getting emails, tweets, letters and other responses from participants telling me how much they loved the course.
 So, what’s the secret to an effective MOOC?